 Over the course of the 31 sessions, Jacob worked to follow this format as a guide to writing persuasive essays.

-Jacob has evolved into a confident writer who takes chances and is not afraid of giving his opinions and using his imagination.
+writer who takes chances and is not afraid of giving his opinions and using his imagination.
 Jacob’s initial writing was messy; his most recent writing was selected for inclusion in MEK’s Literary Magazine, Montage.

 Since it’s infancy in 2007, MEK’s Writing Lab has been and continues to be the foundation on which students develop and refine the craft of writing.
 Through practice and application, students like Jacob learn the art of responding to academic and creative writing prompts.